codykonior/Jojoba/README.md

 Uncommon:

 * `-JojobaUnsafe` will skip setting $ErrorActionPreference to Stop and StrictMode to Latest before your scriptblock executes.
-This is done because jobs don't inherit these settings by default and they guarantee results.
+This is done because jobs don't inherit these settings by default, and using them guarantees results.
 * `-JojobaSuite` and `-JojobaClassName` can be used to override these properties in the output, though `Write-JojobaProperty` can do the same while inside `Start-RSJob`.
 * `-JojobaBatch` can be used to share a runspace pool between multiple function calls, otherwise a new one is used each time.
 * `-JojobaThrottle` accepts an integer to determine how many jobs will be spun up.
 It defaults to match the number of CPU cores.
 If  it's set to 0 all job functionality is disabled so you can set breakpoints and debug your function easily.

 #### What are some of the gotchas?

-* A PoshRSJob is a lot like a normal job:
-  * It doesn't load the $profile.
-  * It begins with an $ErrorActionPreference of Continue.
-  * StrictMode is disabled.

-  Executing a function from the command line would usually inherit those properties but functions which are farmed out to jobs do not.
-So if you care about these settings (and you should because it's best practice to have these set to Stop and Latest respectively), you should:

-  * For standalone functions, declare them within the Start-Jojoba block.
-  * Or for modules, declare them in your .psm1 file.
-They sets them for the entire scope of all module functions, even those executed within jobs.
 * If your functions loads modules that have a TypesToProcess section then PowerShell can throw spurious errors trying to load those modules while under heavy runspace load due to PowerShell engine internal race conditions.
 The only solution is to remove it from the module definition file and add `Update-TypeData -PrependPath` lines to the RootModule file instead.
 Common modules susceptible to this include: FailoverClusters, DnsClient, and SqlServer.
 * PowerShell Core 6.0.1 crashes at the end of the AppVeyor tests with a timeout problem so those tests have been temporarily disabled.
 I am not able to reproduce it locally.